Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          *
          * @param transformer Function that will be applied to all data points.
          *
-         * @result result1 The transformed column.
+         * @result transformedColum The transformed column.
          *
          * @example
          * pipeline example {